pemulis/localbitcoins/README.md

-# LocalBitcoins API Client 0.0.2
+# LocalBitcoins API Gem 0.0.2

-This gem provides a simple, extensible Ruby client to access the [LocalBitcoins API](https://localbitcoins.com/api-docs/).
+This gem provides a simple, extensible Ruby wrapper to access the [LocalBitcoins API](https://localbitcoins.com/api-docs/).

-PLEASE NOTE THAT THIS IS A WORK IN PROGRESS AND DOES NOT YET HAVE A TEST SUITE.
+THIS IS A WORK IN PROGRESS AND DOES NOT YET HAVE A TEST SUITE.
 DO NOT USE THIS IN PRODUCTION APPLICATIONS UNTIL THE TEST SUITE HAS BEEN WRITTEN.
 THANKS!

 ## Installation